'Immense relief' as four-year-old Thomas accepted for life-changing surgery

-A LITTLE boy with limited mobility is set to take his first step towards freedom, after being accepted for life-changing surgery.
+A LITTLE boy with limited mobility is set to take his first step towards independence, after being accepted for life-changing surgery.

 Oxford twin Thomas Balmer has secured doctors’ approval for a pivotal operation, which could reverse the effects of the four-year-old’s cerebral palsy.